 Endless UFO houses with a backdrop of para-gliders.

-It's hard to believe that so many people are enjoying a beach this dirty.
+It was hard to believe that so many people are enjoying a beach this dirty, on a different day.
+I am happy to say I did participate in a beach cleanup here last year.

 This is perhaps the trashiest tourist beach I have seen in Taiwan.
 If it weren't for the trash though, it would be pretty nice.
 Time for a cleanup.